NethServer/nethsecurity-docs/controller.rst

 The controller includes a pre-configured Grafana instance that is used to visualize metrics and logs from the connected units.
 The Grafana instance is accessible from the URL ``https://<controller-fqdn>/grafana``.

-By default, you can access it by using default credentials set during the controller configuration.
+By default, you can access it by using the default credentials set during the controller configuration.
 Remember to change the default password after the first login.
 Grafana also provides features for managing users, teams, and permissions.
 It supports authentication via various methods including username/password, OAuth, LDAP, and more.